Uberspace/lab/STYLE.md

 ```

+## Add your changes to the Uberspace Lab

+Please choose a [good commit message](https://chris.beams.io/posts/git-commit/) for all your changes.
+Start each commit message with `[toolname]` and a space, like `[wordpress] add update info`.
+If you create a new guide, your first commit message should be phrased as: `[wordpress] add guide for wordpress`.

+If you already commited your changes without following this styleguide, you are still able to [change the message](https://help.github.com/en/articles/changing-a-commit-message) afterwards.

 When you're happy with your guide create a [pull request](https://github.com/Uberspace/lab/compare).
 We'll look at it and we'll give you feedback until we're happy too.